coalton-lang/coalton/docs/intro-to-coalton.md

 ∀ :A :B. DIVIDABLE :A :B ⇒ (:A → :A → :B)
 ```

-Because of the generic nature of division, if you're computing some values at the REPL, "raw division" simply does not work.
+Because of [Instance Defaulting](#instance-defaulting), division of `Integer` constants without any additional context defaults to `Double-Float` division:

 ```
 COALTON-USER> (coalton (/ 1 2))
-Failed to reduce context for DIVIDABLE INTEGER :A in COALTON
-   [Condition of type COALTON-IMPL/TYPECHECKER::COALTON-TYPE-ERROR-CONTEXT]
+0.5d0
 ```

-You have to constrain the result type of the `Dividable` instance.
-You can do this with the `the` operator.
-There are lots of `Dividable` instances made for you.
+We can inform Coalton that our constants are of another type by constraining them with `the` or relying on type inference.
+For example, in order to get a non-Double-Float result from `Integer` inputs, you have to constrain the result type to your desired type (as long as the type has a defined instance of the `Dividable` type class):

 ```
 COALTON-USER> (coalton (the Single-Float (/ 4 2)))